 Venous Blood Sampling.
-For visit 1, 2 and 3, venous blood samples (20 ml) will be taken before (baseline) and at 15, 30, 45, 60, 75, 90, 105 and 120 minutes after ingestion of the mixed meal (Visit 2 and 3 total blood draw: 100 ml each).
+For visit 1, 2 and 3, venous blood samples (20 ml) will be taken before (baseline) and 10 ml at 15, 30, 45, 60, 75, 90, 105 and 120 minutes after ingestion of the mixed meal (Visit 2 and 3 total blood draw: 100 ml each).
 The volume of blood collected at each visit (maximum 100 ml) is substantially less than the amount provided during a single blood donation ~500 ml.
 Research staff qualified to perform cannulation and venepuncture will collect blood samples via intravenous catheter and venepuncture.
 Catheters are used when several blood samples are needed from one site over a brief duration such as to be used here.
 Once the catheter is in place, it is a simple and painless procedure to remove further blood samples.
 In between each sample, the catheter will be flushed and left filled with a small volume (~1ml) of isotonic saline solution to maintain catheter patency.
 Catheterisation and blood sampling is a well-established and accepted technique routinely performed at Deakin University.
 Venous blood samples will be collected and transported on ice to the local pathology lab (Dorevitch labs) for glucose, insulin and lipid analysis.
 A venous sample will also be sent to OmegaQuant for omega-3 level analysis.
 The samples sent will be coded and will not contain the name of the participants.
 Additional blood that is sampled throughout the 2 hour mixed meal challenge will be immediately tested for glucose levels.
 The blood will then be centrifuged and plasma, serum and buffy coats kept at -80°C for further analysis.

 Resting metabolism.
 Resting metabolism (oxygen consumption) will be measured before the meal using a metabolic cart (Quark RMR Gas Analyzer, Cosmed, Italy) and 1 hour after the meal.
 This involves participant laying on the clinical bed for 20 mins, breathing normally into a mask that is connected to the oxygen and carbon dioxide sensors.